Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-2/lecture-materials/intro-to-react-components.md

 3. Start coding components in a top-down approach.
 4. Put state in top-level components (at least initially).
 5. Add layout CSS to components (including "wrapper" built-in components such as `<div>`s) as needed to properly layout/group other components.
 6. As development progresses, consider moving state closer to the components that need common state and "below" the components that don't.
-More on state later today.
 This ongoing refactoring is like a lot of development - as much art as science.

-In the next lesson we'll focus on the data model (state) that a game of Mastermind requires.

 Lastly, [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) from the docs is a fantastic read that covers many of the above concepts in greater detail.